Battle of Savra: Background

-In 1372, Balša II married Comita Muzaka, the daughter of Andrea II Muzaka.
-As a dowry, Balša II gained Vlorë, Berat, Kaninë and Himarë which constitued the Principality of Vlorë.
+In 1372, Balša II married Comita Muzaka, a daughter of Andrea II Muzaka.
+As a dowry, Balša II gained Vlorë, Berat, Kaninë and Himarë which constituted the Principality of Vlorë.
 This arrangement, made after the death of Alexander Komnenos Asen in 1371, also ensured Balša's support against mutual enemies like Marko.
 It's unclear whether Muzaka had already conquered the cities or if Balša was planning to take them, but the agreement solidified Balša's claim to the territories through marriage.
 By 1383 or 1385, Balša II had conquered Durrës, presumably from Karl Thopia and in a charter issued to Ragusa during this period, he referred to himself as "Duke of Durrës".
 The expansion of Balša's realm into Epirus brought him to the frontline against the Ottomans.
-Aware of Ottoman aspirations to his territory, on 8 August 1385 Balša II asked Venetians to support him with four galleys.
+Aware of Ottoman aspirations to his territory, on 8 August 1385 Balša II asked the Venetians to support him with four galleys.